rancher/convoy/docs/glusterfs.md

 * `Path`: Directory where the volume stored.
 * `MountPoint`: Mount point of the volume if mounted.
 * `GlusterFSVolume`: The name of GlusterFS volume used to store this container volume.
-* `GlusterFSServerIPs`: The IPs of GlusterFS server for GlusterFS volume.
+* `GlusterFSServers`: The servers for GlusterFS volume.

 #### `info`
 `info` would provides following informations at `vfs` section:
 * `Root`: Convoy's GlusterFS config root directory.
-* `RancherStack`: The stack name of GlusterFS resides in Rancher.
-* `RancherService`: The service name of GlusterFS resides in the Rancher stack.
+* `GlusterFSServers`: The servers for GlusterFS volume.
 * `DefaultVolumePool`: The default GlusterFS volume name which would be used to create container volumes.

 #### Snapshot and Backup are not supported at this stage